Fraud Blocker

 As we age, large arteries, such as the aorta, stiffen.
 They lose much of their ability to absorb the pressure increase generated as the heart ejects blood into the arteries.
 This pressure is instead transmitted to smaller blood vessels, including those in the brain.
 The very smallest blood vessels in the brain, the capillaries, experience increased stress.
 This causes damage to cells within and surrounding the capillary walls – cells important in the regulation of capillary blood flow.
 When the smallest blood vessels become damaged, the ability to increase the blood supply to the brain when coping with demanding cognitive processes is reduced.
 Ergo, bad memory!

-The team suggest that it is the hippocampus that is particularly vulnerable.
-The hippocampus is important for the episodic memory – the ability to remember past events.
+The team suggests that the hippocampus is particularly vulnerable.
+The hippocampus is important for episodic memory – the ability to remember past events.
 Its vulnerability stems from its proximity to the larger vessels.
 This exposes it to the increased load early in the chain.
 If you’re young and healthy, the blood pulsations are soft, but in an older person, the pulsations can be so powerful that they affect the brain tissue and can damage the blood supply to memory processes.

 The Umeå researchers’ model is based on a number of previous studies from the last five years.